AzzaamNasir/MH-Battle-System/README.md

+### Things added this past week(Since 18th May):
+- Now all types of selections are valid and work perfectly(i.e. Self and All can be selected as targets for the effects)
+- Healing attacks work, just put the value in dmg in negative

 ## How do I open this?
 And run it?
 First, download the zip file from here.
 You will need to download Godot 4.2 or above.
 Then open Godot and click import, and then select the import option and select the zip file you have downloaded.